-A variety of park work groups and programs participate in educating the public and other park employees about wilderness.
-The Wilderness Office and rangers take the lead with overnight wilderness users, while the interpretive division focuses on wilderness day users, other park visitors, students, and outreach to people outside the parks.
+A variety of the parks' work groups and programs participate in educating the public and other employees of the parks about wilderness.
+The Wilderness Office and rangers take the lead with overnight wilderness users, while the interpretive division focuses on wilderness day users, other visitors of the parks, students, and outreach to people outside the parks.
 They connect with thousands of people every day.
-These and other park efforts are echoed and magnified by maintenance crews, resource management staff, concession office staff, law enforcement, park partners, volunteers, and many others who are committed to constant improvement of wilderness stewardship by one and all.
+These and other efforts of the parks are echoed and magnified by maintenance crews, resource management staff, concession office staff, law enforcement, the parks' partners, volunteers, and many others who are committed to constant improvement of wilderness stewardship by one and all.

 As a result, many products already in use in these parks offer information on wilderness guidelines, options, values, and experiences.
 The sharing takes place one-on-one, through visitor and student programs, and via a variety of materials: handouts, exhibits, trailhead panels, webpages, slide shows, and films (see Existing Products and Techniques, below).
-To date, this effort has made a difference on the ground: Conditions in the wilderness have improved over the past 30 years, based largely on visitor response to concerted efforts by wilderness rangers and others to encourage minimum-impact techniques (see Campsite Conditions in the "Wilderness Character" section of "Chapter 3: Affected Environment," in the Wilderness Stewardship Plan).